How to Stop AI From Being a Yes Man With an LLM Council

 Relax.
 The council should make the next move clearer, not turn every decision into a migration plan with feelings.

-What Changed When I Used It
+What Actually Changed When I Used It (For Real, At Scale)

 Add It To Codex